bhattharishbvp/kafka/README.md

  # Example - payment application

  We have application which process the user payment and return success or failure if payment is successful or failed respectively.
-Use case is simple enough to understand.
+Use case is tutorials.simple enough to understand.
 Let's think of functional aspect only of our application.
 Upon receiving a payment request, it shall do following
  1) account and balance validation
  2) debiting of account
  3) credit into creditor's account